Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Methodology

 \section{Methodology}

-\textbf{Overview.} Under the UTTAA formulation in Sec.~\ref{sec:setting}, we aim to learn a \emph{single} perturbation $\bm{\delta}$ for a given target image $\bm{x}_{\mathrm{tar}}$ using surrogate models, and evaluate its transfer to \emph{unseen} source images and \emph{unknown} victim MLLMs.
-Our MCRMO-Attack is detailed in the following subsections.
-Sec.~\ref{sec:MCA} proposes MCA to reduce optimization variance by aggregating supervisory signals across a multi-crop target set.
+\textbf{Overview.} Under the UniTTAA formulation in Sec.~\ref{sec:setting}, we aim to learn a \emph{single} perturbation $\bm{\delta}$ for a given target image $\bm{x}_{\mathrm{tar}}$ using surrogate models, and evaluate its transfer to \emph{unseen} source images and \emph{unknown} victim MLLMs.
+Our TarVRoM-Attack is detailed in the following subsections.
+Sec.~\ref{sec:MCA} proposes TVA to reduce optimization variance by aggregating supervisory signals across a multi-view target set.
 Sec.~\ref{sec:TR} introduces TR to enhance informative supervision by routing alignable tokens while regularizing non-alignable ones.
 Sec.~\ref{sec:meta} learns a meta-initialization that enables scalable target adaptation.
-Finally, Sec.~\ref{sec:twostage} summarizes the overall two-stage optimization of our MCRMO-Attack.
+Finally, Sec.~\ref{sec:twostage} summarizes the overall two-stage optimization of our TarVRoM-Attack.